-They must enter into close liaison with the detachments of Colpinno and Krasnoye Selo, and also with the Staff of the Commander in Chief for the Defence of Petrograd.
+They must enter into close liaison with the detachments of Colpinno and Krasnoye Selo, and also with the Staff of the Commander-in-Chief for the Defence of Petrograd.

+Signed,

-Signed, Commander in Chief over all Forces acting against the Counter-revolutionary Troops of Kerensky, Lieutenant-Colonel Muraviov campagna was full of leaderless bands, wandering aimlessly; without food, without artillery, without a plan.
-What had fused that disorganised mass of undisciplined Red Guards, and soldiers without officers, into an army obedient to its own elected high command, tempered to meet and break the assault of cannon and Cossack cavalry?^[1]
+Commander-in-Chief over all Forces acting against the Counter-revolutionary Troops of Kerensky, Lieutenant-Colonel Muraviov.

+Tuesday morning.
+But how is this?
+Only two days ago the Petrograd campagna was full of leaderless bands, wandering aimlessly; without food, without artillery, without a plan.
+What had fused that disorganised mass of undisciplined Red Guards, and soldiers without officers, into an army obedient to its own elected high command, tempered to meet and break the assault of cannon and Cossacks cavalry?"1".